langchain-ai/langchain-benchmarks/langchain-docs-benchmarking/README.md

 # Benchmarking on LangChain Docs

 This directory contains code to benchmark your cognitive architecture on the public [LangChain Q&A docs evaluation benchmark](https://smith.langchain.com/public/e1bfd348-494a-4df5-899a-7c6c09233cc4/d).

 To one one of the existing configurations, activate your poetry environment, configure you LangSmith API key, and run the experiments.

+**Note:** this will benchmark chains on a _copy_ of the dataset and will not update the public leaderboard.

 ### 1. Install requirements